-If the 2018 TPs assumptions in the Recovery Plan were borne out in practice, the TPs deficit as of 31 March 2018 was expected to be eliminated by April 2024.
-However, the funding position improved significantly ahead of plan, and since September 2021, when deficit contributions were due to recommence following the deferral as agreed, the Scheme's funding level (under the 2018 TPs basis) has been over 100%, therefore the over-funding mechanism has been triggered, and deficit contributions from BA have ceased.
-The Trustee continues to monitor the funding level at the end of each month to assess whether the over-funding mechanism should continue to apply.
+If the 2021 TPs assumptions in the Recovery Plan were borne out in practice, the TPs deficit as of 31 March 2021 was expected to be eliminated by 31 May 2032.
+However, the funding position improved significantly ahead of plan, and since 1 January 2023, the Scheme's funding level has been over 100%, therefore, the over-funding mechanism has been triggered, and deficit contributions from BA are currently ceased.